jslefche/sem_book/docs/08-Composite_variables.md

 composite <- beta_x1 * x1 + beta_x2 * x2
 ```

-These values can then used to predict the response:
+These summed values can then used to predict the response:

 ```r